 where the Trust is involved with a consortium in a Private Finance Initiative contract and the other consortium members require that commercial insurance arrangements are entered into; and

 where income generation activities take place.
 Income generation activities should normally be insured against all risks using commercial insurance.
 If the income generation activity is also an activity normally carried out by the Trust for a NHS purpose the activity may be covered in the risk pool.
 Confirmation of coverage in the risk pool must be obtained from the Litigation Authority.
-In any case of doubt concerning a Trusts powers to enter into commercial insurance arrangements the Finance Director should consult the Independent Regulator.
+In any case of doubt concerning a Trust’s powers to enter into commercial insurance arrangements the Finance Director should consult the Independent Regulator.

 Arrangements to be followed by the Board in agreeing Insurance cover

 The Director of Nursing and Clinical Standards shall ensure that the arrangements entered into with the NHS Litigation Authority are appropriate and complementary to the risk management programme.
-The Director of Nursing and Clinical Governance shall ensure that documented procedures cover these arrangements.
+The Director of Nursing and Clinical Standards shall ensure that documented procedures cover these arrangements.

 All the risk pooling schemes require Scheme members to make some contribution to the settlement of claims (the ‘deductible’).
-The Director of Nursing and Clinical Governance should ensure documented procedures also cover the management of claims and payments below the deductible in each case.
+The Director of Nursing and Clinical Standards should ensure documented procedures also cover the management of claims and payments below the deductible in each case.